proxmox/proxmox-backup/docs/storage.rst

   :align: right
   :alt: Datastore Overview

 You can configure multiple datastores.
-Minimum one datastore needs to be configured.
+A minimum of one datastore needs to be configured.
 The datastore is identified by a simple *name* and points to a directory on the filesystem.
-Each datastore also has associated retention settings of how many backup snapshots for each interval of ``hourly``, ``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`backup-pruning` and :ref:`garbage collection <client_garbage-collection>` can also be configured to run periodically based on a configured schedule (see :ref:`calendar-event-scheduling`) per datastore.
+Each datastore also has associated retention settings of how many backup snapshots for each interval of ``hourly``, ``daily``, ``weekly``, ``monthly``, ``yearly`` as well as a time-independent number of backups to keep in that store. :ref:`backup-pruning` and :ref:`garbage collection <client_garbage-collection>` can also be configured to run periodically, based on a configured schedule (see :ref:`calendar-event-scheduling`) per datastore.

 .. _storage_datastore_create: